 The Lieutenant Governor has spent countless hours in Kentucky’s big cities, small towns and homegrown communities to promote a better Kentucky, one that creates high-paying jobs, an educated, highly-skilled, trained workforce and a vibrant quality of life for all.
 He has worked to inspire and involve business leaders, civic leaders, government officials, and private citizens to help Kentucky’s next generation.

 Lt.
-Gov. Abramson led the Governor’s Blue Ribbon Commission on Tax Reform, a group representing a broad spectrum of public and private sector experience and all corners of the state.
+Governor Abramson led the Governor’s Blue Ribbon Commission on Tax Reform, a group representing a broad spectrum of public and private sector experience and all corners of the state.
 The Commission worked to develop recommendations that would make the state’s tax code more responsive to the ups and downs of the economy, as well as to make taxes more equitable for Kentuckians.

+Lt.
+Governor Abramson is currently the Chair of Kentucky Health Now, the state’s aggressive and wide-ranging health initiative.
 He has partnered with Governor Steve Beshear on bold initiatives to include 308,000 more Kentuckians in the federal Medicaid health insurance program, and to launch the Kentucky Health Benefit Exchange (kynect).
 The Medicaid expansion, together with the creation of the exchange, will ensure that, for the first time in history, every Kentuckian will have access to affordable health insurance.

 He also has concentrated on an array of education-related initiatives, including: